 Father Michael Spain

 Parish Priest of St. Joseph's.
 Prior of the Carmelite Community.
 Dean of Pastoral area of South East Bucks.
-Was assistant priest at St. Joseph's1993 - 1995 and so familiar to longstanding parishioners.
-Worked for 14 years on the Nigerian Mission, am in the 4th year as Parish Priest and have overseen the church renovations and parish centre upgrade.
-Have a varied pastoral ministry with input to outreach and evangelisation teams.
-Hobbies include gardening, cycling and golf.
+Was assistant priest at St. Joseph's 1993 - 1995 and so familiar to longstanding parishioners.
+Worked for 14 years on the Nigerian Mission, and in the 4th year as Parish Priest and has overseen the church renovations and parish centre upgrade.
+He has a varied pastoral ministry with input to outreach and evangelisation teams.
+His hobbies include gardening, cycling and golf.

 Deborah was born in London and moved to Buckinghamshire in 1990.
 She has worked in accounts for over 35 years and worked at St Joseph's for 11 years.
 She has three grown up children and as yet is not a grandmother.
 Deborah loves going to the theatre, musicals are a big favourite.
 She enjoys cooking and entertaining and would love to have more time to return to playing golf.
 She is also a "cheer mum" so what little free time she has she spends supporting her daughter and her team with her cheerleading, including going to Worlds in Florida.